maxov/website/_notes/stat210a/lec-1.md

 # Administrivia

-- Professor: Will fithian
+- Professor: Will Fithian
 - Statistics 210A - Intro to Statistical Theory for Statistics Phds
     - by show of hands, the class is mostly _not_ statistics people
 - Office hours: Evans 301 (in corner) can contact via email or appt
-- GSI: \mathscr{X}iao Li, office hours TBD.
+- GSI: Xiao Li, office hours TBD.
 GSI last year as well
 - web resources:
     - bCourses
     - course homepage
 - weekly assignments on Thursdays due at the start of class
 - fast paced, high workload. made to prepare for research career in statistics
 - selection of topics:
     - statistical decision theory (bayesian, frequentist)
     - exponential families
     - hypothesis testing, p-values
     - resampling, large-sample theory
     - some of Fithian's research
 - it's possible to learn statistics with a strong technical background, but getting acquainted to methods is still a challenge
 - pretty workload-heavy class, people have complained before.
 Should only take two like this class at a time
 - textbooks freely available online from SpringerLink with student account
 - weekly problem sets and final exam
     - can drop lowest HW grade, save this for a good time in the semester
 - __Collaboration:__
     - challenging material, so collaboration encouraged
     - do not consult solutions for previous iterations of this course!
     - collaboration policies:
         - write up the problem yourself
         - acknowledge who/what resources were used outside of class

 # Measure Theory Basics